 Pursuant to KRS 61.870 to KRS 61.884, the public is notified that, as provided herein, the public records of the Breathitt County Board of Education are open for inspection.

 Public records may be inspected Monday through Friday, except holidays, during regular working hours as posted at the main entrance of the Central Office and of each school building.
 Upon request, a designated district employee will furnish application forms for the inspection of the public records and, if required, s/he will be available to provide assistance in completing the application form.
+The official custodian may require:

+Written application, signed by the applicant and with his/her name printed legibly on the application, describing the records to be inspected.
+The written application shall be hand delivered, mailed, or sent via facsimile to the public agency;

+Facsimile transmission of the written application; or

+Email of the application.

 Completed application forms should be submitted to the Superintendent, the Board’s official custodian of public records, at the following address: